opensource-joe/introducing-python-practice/notes.md

 - In Python, *class* and *type* mean pretty much the same thing.
 - Python has a charmingly named *garbage collector* that reuses the memory of things that are no longer needed.
 - A *list* is a mutable array of values.

+## Chapter 3

+- Python built in data types:
+    - Booleans are true or false
+    - Integers are whole numbers
+    - Floats are numbers with decimal points

+## Chapter 4

+- A comment is a piece of text in your program that is ignored by the Python interpreter.
+The *#* has many names: hash, sharp, pound, and octothorpe.
+- If you can’t say everything you want to say in that length, you can use the continuation character: \ (backslash).
+- If you’re in the middle of paired parentheses (or square or curly brackets), Python doesn’t squawk about line endings.
+- Four spaces to indent each subsection.
+Don't use tabs or go back and forth between spaces and tabs because it messes up the indent count.
+- *Truthiness* refers to Truthy values are values that evaluate to True in a boolean context.
+Falsy values are values that evaluate to False in a boolean context.
+Falsy values include empty sequences (lists, tuples, strings, dictionaries, sets), zero in every numeric type, None , and False.
+- Whenever you need to make a lot of comparisons like that, separated by *or*, use Python’s membership operator *in*.